syoung114/restful-docker-example/chessless_rest/README.md

 ## License

 You may use the code as a template and use that template however you like but the underlying chessless/Stockfish code is licensed under GPL-3.0.
-By "template" I mean a body of work that ought to be replaced with a work of your owm.
+By "template" I mean a body of work that ought to be replaced with a work of your own.